 This region is also highly regarded for its off-road trails: Atherton Forest Mountain Bike Park teems with first-rate tracks.
 Conveniently, BIG4 Atherton Woodlands Tourist Park caters to two-wheel enthusiasts with a dedicated mountain bike wash down and service bay.

-Murray to Mountains Rail Trail, Wangaratta to Bright, Victoria – 100km (one way)
+Murray to Mountains Rail Trail, Wangaratta to Bright, VIC – 100km (one way)

 Do you have a favourite cycling trail that you’d like to share with our readers?
 We’d love to know your thoughts about the best cycling paths in Australia.
 Please leave a comment below.

 Isn't it time you enjoyed a scenic escape?
 Book your next BIG4 break now.

 Find & book your holiday accommodation with BIG4

 We are looking for an estimate of the size of your Caravan, Motorhome, Camper Trailer, Tent etc. once it has been set up or fully extended (outside to outside)... excluding your vehicle.

 Please include your tow/draw bar in the estimate.